JoseRoca/AfxNova/docs/Windows Procedures.md

 ```
 FUNCTION AfxSetWindowSize (BYVAL hwnd AS HWND, BYVAL nWidth AS LONG, BYVAL nHeight AS LONG) AS BOOLEAN
+FUNCTION AfxSetWindowSizeForDpi (BYVAL hwnd AS HWND, BYVAL nWidth AS LONG, BYVAL nHeight AS LONG) AS BOOLEAN
 ```

 | Parameter  | Description |